teamclairvoyant/airflow-rest-api-plugin/README.md

 ##### serve_logs

-Serve logs generate by worker
+Serve logs generate by worker.
+Supports both http GET and POST methods.

 Available in Airflow Version: 0.1 or greater